 Applications can only be submitted via SmartyGrants.
-You must submit your grant application in English by 14:00 AEST on 22 September 2023.
+You must submit your grant application in English by 15:00 AEST 21 August 2024.

 If you have any technical difficulties please contact SmartyGrants.
 Help Desk (service@smartygrants.com.au, +61 3 9320 6888 between 9am and 5pm Monday to Friday).